Whitehall Lane

-Whitehall Lane Winery & Vineyards is a winery located in St. Helena, CA. It is owned and operated by the Leonardini Family.
+Whitehall Lane Winery & Vineyards is a winery located in St. Helena, California, United States.
+It is owned and operated by the Leonardini Family.
 In 2023, they celebrated their 30th year of Family Winemaking in the Napa Valley.

 History

 Whitehall Lane Winery was originally started by Art Finklestein and Alan Stein in 1979 on the 25 acre site that was originally planted in the 1800s.
 They operated for over a decade before selling the winery to the Leonardini Family in 1993.
 Whitehall Lane owns more than 200 acre of vineyards in several of Napa and Sonoma Counties' fertile wine appellations including Rutherford, St. Helena, Oak Knoll District, Sonoma Valley and recently Petaluma Gap.

 Wines

 Whitehall Lane produces cabernet sauvignon, merlot, pinot noir, sauvignon blanc and chardonnay.
 It has been recognized for producing world-class wines by Wine Spectator Magazine.

 In 2003, Whitehall Lane was the first winery in the world to seal its bottles with Vino-Seal glass stoppers.